pupil-labs/pupil/README.md

 ### Installing Dependencies and Code

 To run the source code, you will need Python 3.7 or newer!
+We target Python 3.11 in our newer bundles and we recommend you to do the same.

 Note: It is recommended to install the requirements into a [virtual environment](https://docs.python.org/3/tutorial/venv.html).